EXCLUSIVE-Europe plans major scaling back of financial trading tax

 "The risk is that if you have some countries not participating, you have some shift of business from the countries in the tax to the countries without the tax," said one official, familiar with French government thinking.
 "This step by step approach can make sense."

-Antoine Kremer of the Association of the Luxembourg Fund Industry said scaling back the levy would not address industry concerns.

-"A reduced tax rate and scope will lessen the impact but not solve the underlying problem," he said.
-"An FTT will hit investors, retirees and the competitiveness of European financial products globally."

-(Additional reporting by Luke Baker in Brussels, Swaha Pattanaik in London and Hans-Edzard Busemann in Berlin; Editing by Peter Graff)
+(Additional reporting by Luke Baker in Brussels and Swaha Pattanaik in London; editing by David Stamp)

 ((john.odonnell@thomsonreuters.com)(+32 2 287 68 17 or +32 475 69 15 89)(Reuters Messaging: john.odonnell.thomsonreuters.com@reuters.net)) Keywords: EU TAX/